-The Pelvic Floor is part of our CORE muscles?
+That the Pelvic Floor is part of our core muscles?

-Improving Pelvic Floor muscles can improve overall wellbeing and targeting this commonly neglected muscle group has life-changing benefits.
+Strengthening your Pelvic Floor muscles can improve overall wellbeing.
+Targeting this commonly neglected muscle group has life-changing benefits.
 We asked our qualified pilates instructor Claudia on why working your pelvic floor is so important and how to strengthen your pelvic floor muscles.
 She has shared her hot tips with us below.

 Benefits of having a strong Pelvic Floor